addiscent/vagrant-ruby-rails/README.md

 If you are very unfamiliar with the software products listed at the top of this document, you may wish to visit online references before proceeding.
 Some relevant online resources are listed in a section near the end of this document, titled "The Short List Of Online References".

-#### Quickstart For Experts Already Running Vagrant with VirtualBox
+#### Quickstart For Experts Already Running Vagrant with VirtualBox On Linux

 ##### A New Rails Dev Env And App, In Five Easy Steps